ArtieFischer/somni-app-2/README.md

 ---

-**Somni** - Transform your dreams into insights with AI-powered analysis, intelligent upload management, instant recording feedback, and a supportive community of dreamers.
+**Somni** - Transform your dreams into insights with AI-powered analysis, intelligent upload management, instant recording feedback, comprehensive mobile experience, and a supportive community of dreamers.